 A: Once you have found a placement, you will fill out and turn in your placement agreement.
 You will need to turn in a timesheet (signed by either the administrator or department head) and evaluation for each of the 9 areas.
 (These are available for download below.)
-At the completion of your hours, you will also turn in a binder with resources you have collected as an intern which will be returned to you.
-This is intended to serve as a resource for your boards and future career.
-You must also turn in the self-guided study guide to receive credit for the internship seminar.
+These will be submitted on the elearning system.

 Q: Where can I find placement agreements, time sheets, evaluation forms, and more resources for my internship?

 Click here to print placement agreements, time sheets, and evaluation forms.
 You are responsible for making copies as needed.
-Make sure you have signatures on these forms before you turn them in to your faculty internship supervisor.
-You cannot receive credit for your internship hours until these are turned in.
+Make sure you have signatures on these forms before you submit them.
+You cannot receive credit for your internship hours until these are submitted.

 For more information, feel free to email: